Program Information and Application Process

-- Applicants will be emailed a decision letter within 2 weeks of the final interview date.
+- Applicants will be emailed a decision letter within two weeks of the final interview date.

 Program Requirements for Accepted Applicants:

 - Attend a Peer Health Educator Overview Session (dates to be announced).

 - Participate in a 12-hour Certified Peer Health Educator (CPE) training and pass the CPE certification exam (offered during Winter and Spring quarter; dates to be announced).